fannyvln/express-auth-server-starter/README.md

 the application running.

 The second option is to install the client-side application separately from the API.
-If you wish to do that, you can simply run the following commands:
+If you wish to do that, open up a new terminal tab or window and run the following commands:
 ```bash
 $ git clone https://github.com/laaksonen/react-redux-auth-starter.git
 $ cd react-redux-auth-starter